 Since the parcel is slated to be rezoned T3 (as part of the South Snelling Zoning Study), the project likely would not need any variances or conditional use permits.
 At the February committee meeting, many members encouraged the architect to consider incorporating retail space into the project.

 City planners attended our November meeting to discuss the South Snelling Zoning Study, which proposes changed zoning along Snelling Avenue from I-94 to Ford Parkway, and for 1/4 mile along major streets crossing Snelling.

 Among other things, the study proposes changing most of the zoning along Snelling from I-94 to Selby to T3 zoning (which is the same as the Vintage/Whole Foods project) allowing for more mixed uses at greater density.
 It also proposes changing the zoning for the three blocks of Selby west of Snelling to T2 zoning, allowing for more commercial and mixed uses.

-The City is hosting a Public Hearing on the changes on Friday, May 19th, 2017 at 8:30 a.m. in City Hall, Room 40.
+The City Council's final public hearing on rezoning will take place on September 6.
 Questions regarding the zoning changes or public hearing can be addressed to Tony Johnson at 651-266-6620 or firstname.lastname@example.org.

 The UPDC Board passed resolutions supporting the City's process of rezoning these areas.

 Minnesota Alternatives has leased the office space in the building at 1650 Carroll Avenue for an outpatient clinic for adults who experience alcohol and/or substance abuse issues.
 They intend to host clients for both individual and group counseling during day and evening hours.
 The building owner has assured them that they will have at least 10-12 off-street parking spots for their use.